 Introduced in 1986, Bar None was Hershey’s original foray into the gourmet chocolate bar market before a gourmet chocolate bar market actually existed.
-Combining the best ingredients of the most popular bars of the time, its original incarnation featured a chocolate-covered cocoa wafer filled with (yet more) chocolate and peanuts in an attempt—as the slogan went—to “tame the chocolate beasty.”
-Whatever that means.
+Combining the best ingredients of the most popular bars of the time, its original incarnation featured a chocolate-covered cocoa wafer filled with chocolate and peanuts in an attempt—as the slogan went—to “tame the chocolate beasty,” whatever that means.
 In 1992, Hershey tinkered with the flavor mash-up a bit, adding an extra wafer and some caramel into the mix.
 The reformulation didn’t help slagging sales; the candy was discontinued in 1997, though it still maintains a fan base of sweet-toothed admirers hoping for its comeback.

 Bonkers—Nabisco’s chewable fruit candy with a gum-like outer shell and fruity inside—are proof of the power of advertising.
 Even if you don’t remember the artificial fruit flavor of the candy itself, it’s hard to forget the product’s popular commercial campaign, in which a group of strait-laced characters would be “bonked” into silliness by a giant piece of fruit from above.
 But when the commercial campaign slowed down, so did the candy’s sales, ultimately leading to a cease in production altogether.

-Another poorly-named relic from the 1920s, re-discovered in Steve Almond’s book Candyfreak: A Journey Through the Chocolate Underbelly of America, is The Vegetable Sandwich Bar.
+Another poorly-named relic from the 1920s, re-discovered in Steve Almond’s book Candyfreak: A Journey Through the Chocolate Underbelly of America, is the Vegetable Sandwich Bar.
 Unfortunately, unlike the sugary Chicken Dinner Bar, this snack was exactly what it sounded like: Dubbed a “health” bar, the wannabe candy actually contained cabbage, celery, peppers and tomatoes and was marketed for its ability to aid in digestion and “not constipate.”
 Mmmm … sounds delicious.

 Like any food category, candy goes through phases.
-In the 1980s, this meant a barrage of beverage-flavored chewing gums, including the Gatorade-inspired Gatorgum which, like its beverage predecessor, promised to quench one’s thirst.
-While it, too, still maintains a legion of fans, the chewing gum’s super-tart flavor—which could actually hurt one’s mouth on occasion—probably didn’t help its short-lived time on grocery store shelves.
+In the 1980s, this meant a barrage of beverage-flavored chewing gums, including the Gatorade-inspired Gatorgum—which, like its beverage predecessor, promised to quench one’s thirst.
+While it, too, still maintains a legion of fans, the chewing gum’s super-tart flavor, which could actually hurt one’s mouth on occasion, probably didn’t help its short-lived time on grocery store shelves.
 Its beverage-themed competitors—including Dr. Pepper Gum, 7-Up Gum and A&W Root Beer Gum—didn’t fare much better.

-Note to candy manufacturers: As long as Reese’s Peanut Butter Cups (in all their many forms) are on the market, no new peanut-butter infused concoction will ever compete.
-But PB Max gets props for trying with something other than a direct Reese’s cup rip-off.
+Note to candy manufacturers: As long as Reese’s Peanut Butter Cups (in all their many forms) are on the market, no new peanut butter-infused concoction will ever compete.
+But PB Max gets props for trying with something other than a direct Reese’s Cup rip-off.
 Available in the early 1990s, PB Max was a peanut butter-topped chocolate cookie that experienced a fair amount of success upon its introduction.
-The strangest part of its disappearance, according to Joël Glenn Brenner’s bookThe Emperors Of Chocolate?
-That despite $50 million in sales, manufacturer Mars decided to pull it from the shelves because the company founders don’t like the taste of peanut butter.
+The strangest part of its disappearance, according to Joël Glenn Brenner’s bookThe Emperors Of Chocolate: that despite $50 million in sales, manufacturer Mars decided to pull it from the shelves because the company founders didn’t like the taste of peanut butter.

 With Nature Valley as their manufacturer, Peanut Butter Boppers were marketed more like granola bars.
-But any log-like snack that consists of peanut butter, chocolate and graham cracker nuggets is a candy bar in our book.
+But any log-like snack that consists of peanut butter, chocolate, and graham cracker nuggets is a candy bar in our book.
 It didn’t help that the commercials touted the snack as a wild-and-crazy kind of treat.
 Unfortunately, little information exists on why Boppers—which were introduced in the mid-1980s and extinct by the end of the decade—went bye-bye.